vimlet/vimlet-commons/src/node/modules/copy/README.md

 ## Usage

-* `copy.copy(include, output, options, callback);`
+>## copy.copy(include, output, options, callback);
+>

-    Copy files in given pattern.
+ >   Copy files in given pattern.

-* `copy.watch(include, output, options);`

-    Watch for file changes in given pattern.

-    **options**

-    `{
-        "exclude": "glob patterns",
-        "clean": false
-    }`

-    * include: Directory to look for files.
+  >  * include: Directory to look for files.
+   > * output: Directory where files will be written.
+>* options:
-    * exclude: Used to skip files that you don't want to copy.
+>1. exclude: Used to skip files that you don't want to copy.
+>2. clean: Empty output directory before copy.
+>* callback.

+>## copy.watch(include, output, options);
+>
+ >   Watch for file changes in given pattern.
+  >  * include: Directory to look for files.
-    * output: Directory where files will be written.
+   > * output: Directory where files will be written.
+>* options:
+>1. exclude: Used to skip files that you don't want to copy.
-    * clean: Empty output directory before copy.
+>2. clean: Empty output directory before copy.

 ### Command mode: